 Contemporary English Version (CEV)

 The CEV is a meaning-based (or functional equivalent) translation done in a contemporary style using common language.
-It was designed to be understood when read and heard out loud, not just when it is read silently.
+It is designed to be understood when read and heard out loud, not just when it is read silently.
 It is one of the better Bibles for children and youth, as well as for new Bible readers who are not familiar with traditional Bible and church words.
 It was first published in 1995 and revised in 2006.

 Good News Translation (GNT)

-The GNT (also known as Today's English Version or Good News Bible) was one of the first meaning-based (or functional equivalent) translations of the Bible into English.
-It was originally published in 1976 and was revised in 1992.
+The GNT (also known as Today's English Version or the Good News Bible) was one of the first meaning-based (or functional equivalent) translations of the Bible into English.
+It was originally published in 1976 and revised in 1992.
 The GNT presents the message of the Bible in a level of English that is common to most of the English-speaking world.
 The GNT is still used widely in youth Bible study groups and in less formal worship services.
 Editions are also available for Roman Catholic readers.